xykoss4344/FoodMapForTaiwanTeenTrust/README.md

 ## License

-This project is for educational and demonstration purposes.
+This project is for educational and demonstration purposes and organization purposes

 ## Support